OpenDSA/OpenDSA/RST/en/Development/GenTreeIntro.rst

 Aside from general trees and binary trees, there are also uses for trees whose internal nodes have a fixed number :math:`K` of children where :math:`K` is something other than two.
-Such trees are known as :dfn:`K-ary` trees.
+Such trees are known as :term:`K-ary` trees.
 Module :numref:`<Kary>` generalizes the properties of binary trees to :math:`K`-ary trees.
 Sequential representations, useful for applications such as storing